Last Updated on February 11, 2026

 Primary Airport: Majuro Atoll, Marshall Islands

 Set in Micronesia roughly halfway between Hawaii and Australia, the Marshalls are well off the beaten path.
-Still, though, the Marshalls attract tourists.
-Many are divers who come to explore its beautiful reefs and World War II wrecks.
+Still, though, the uncrowded Marshalls attract tourists with its great fishing, surfing, and authentic cultural experiences.
+A popular attraction for many divers is its beautiful reefs and World War II shipwrecks.
 Two of the islands in this far-flung chain (there are more than 1,100 of them) are former U.S. nuclear test sites and a third is presently a U.S. missile test range.

 St. Kitts & Nevis (104 sq mi)